sailfishos-applications/flowplayer/README.md

 <br />

 #### Features:
-- *<ToDo: A pull request for [the README.md](https://github.com/sailfishos-applications/flowplayer/blob/devel/README.md) which provides a list of features will be much appreciated.>*
+- *A pull request for [the README.md](https://github.com/sailfishos-applications/flowplayer/blob/devel/README.md) which provides a list of features will be much appreciated.*

-<sup>Note that the ability to ... may be broken (this is [known for XXX](https://github.com/sailfishos-applications/flowplayer/issues/) ‒ currently nothing) due to API changes in recent SailfishOS releases.</sup><br />
+<sup>Note that the functionality and / or ability to … may be broken (this is [known for internet radio](https://github.com/sailfishos-applications/flowplayer/issues/62)) due to API changes in recent SailfishOS releases.</sup><br />
 Pull requests with fixes, improvements and enhancements are welcome!

 <br />